rmalgazeiro/paymentwall.github.io/docs/desktop-brick-3dsecure.md

 ## Re-submit charge request

-Payments with 3D secure enabled require another charge request with below two parameters included in.
+Payments with 3D secure enabled requires another charge request with below two parameters included in.

 | Parameter | Description|
 | ---|---|
 | charge_id | Charge id of your original charge request. ```brick_charge_id``` in request object. |
 | secure_token | Secure token returned by issuing bank for 3d secure purpose. ```brick_secure_token``` in request object. |

-As these two parameters have been passed to your backend, you can easily use them directly for second charge request.
+As these two parameters have been passed to your backend, you can easily add them directly in second charge request.

 {% assign codeId = "desktop-brick-3dsecure-2nd-charge-request" %}
 <div class="docs-code" id="{{ codeId }}">